andreachiocca/andreachiocca.github.io/_pages/cv.md

 nav: true
 nav_order: 1
 cv_pdf: example_pdf.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: This is a brief description, however you can download the pdf of the full CV via the button in the upper right corners.
 toc:
   sidebar: left
 ---